 (3) Subsection (2) does not apply to:

-(a) use of a lawful product, including the use of marijuana for a debilitating medical condition as defined in 50-46-302, that:
+(a) use of a lawful product, that:

 (i) affects in any manner an individual's ability to perform job-related employment responsibilities or the safety of other employees; or